alperdegre/go-url-shortener/README.md

-# GO URL SHORTENER
+# Go Url Shortener

 GO Url Shortener *- you guessed it -* a URL shortener made with Go.

 I wanted to learn Go so I decided to make a URL shortener with it as a first project.

-It uses React for frontend, PostgreSQL in a container as a DB and Go for the backend.
+It uses React for frontend, PostgreSQL as a DB and Go for the backend.

 ## Features